 The Australian Group on Antimicrobial Resistance (AGAR) is a collaboration of clinicians and scientists from key microbiology laboratories around Australia that conduct targeted surveillance of selected pathogens and collect demographic, treatment and outcome data, and data on antimicrobial resistance rates.
-AGAR is an important component of the Antimicrobial Use and Resistance Surveillance System (AURA).
+AGAR is an important core component of the Antimicrobial Use and Resistance Surveillance System (AURA).

 Laboratories participate in the AGAR surveys by providing laboratory data and isolates to the AGAR coordinating laboratories.
 These AGAR laboratories collate the data, undertake molecular testing on isolates and prepare reports for the following three programs:

 - Gram-negative Sepsis Outcome Program (GNSOP)

 - Australian Enterococcus Sepsis Outcome Program (AESOP)

 AGAR publishes annual reports on the outcomes of these surveys, as well as a range of articles and presentations on findings on its website.
 The 2019 AGAR Sepsis Outcome Programs Report is now available below.